gkwa/distinctdeer/README.md

 1. Read names from a predefined list of names in a Markdown file
 2. Allow you to select an available name
-3. Automatically mark the selected name as "used" in the source file
+3. Automatically mark the selected name as "used" in the source markdown file
 4. Copy the selected name to your clipboard for immediate use

 ## Motivation